Scoring King: James passes Abdul-Jabbar for NBA points mark

 LeBron James is the NBA’s new career scoring leader.

-With a stepback jump shot with 10.9 seconds left in the third quarter against the Oklahoma City Thunder on Tuesday night, James pushed his career total to 38,388 points and broke the record that Kareem Abdul-Jabbar held for nearly four decades.
+With a stepback jump shot with 10.9 seconds left in the third quarter of the Los Angeles Lakers’ game against the Oklahoma City Thunder on Tuesday night, James pushed his career total to 38,388 points and broke the record that Kareem Abdul-Jabbar held for nearly four decades.

-James outstretched his arms, threw both hands in the air, then smiled.
+James outstretched his arms after his 36th point of the night, threw both hands in the air, then smiled.
 Abdul-Jabbar rose from his seat and clapped.
 The game was stopped as some members of James’ family, including his mother, wife and children, took the floor for a ceremony recognizing the moment.

 James passed them all, then caught Abdul-Jabbar, too.
-He did it in his 20th season.
+The 38-year-old, who finished with 38 points in the Lakers’ 133-130 loss — did it in his 20th season.
 Abdul-Jabbar also played 20 NBA seasons.

-And now, King James — a moniker he’s had since high school — is the NBA’s scoring king.
+And now, King James — a moniker he’s had since high school, when he was just a kid from Akron, Ohio — is the NBA’s scoring king, with 38,390 points and counting.

+“A record that has stood for nearly 40 years, which many people thought would never be broken,” NBA Commissioner Adam Silver said.

 Abdul-Jabbar held the ball aloft, then handed it to James, the ceremonial passing of the torch.
-They posed for photos with NBA Commissioner Adam Silver, then with one another.
+They posed for photos with Silver, then with one another.
 James wiped away tears from his eyes, then addressed the crowd.

 “I just want to say, thank you to the Laker faithful.
 You guys are one of a kind,” James said.
 “To be able to be in the presence of such a legend as great as Kareem, it’s very humbling.
 Please give a standing ovation to the Captain, please.”